DAY 1: Arrival in Clonegal

 29km (31km via Spinc) • 7 - 9 hours • (↑) 800m

-you can choose to descend into Glendalough either along the Wicklow Way or to take the longer, but arguably more beautiful route via the Spinc.
+saddle, you can choose to descend into Glendalough either along the Wicklow Way or by taking one of the beautiful route options via the Spinc with its great views.

 DAY 5: Laragh - Enniskerry